Skills4EOSC-DSCurriculum/Pilot-Training-Ontologies/README.md

 In this repository the materials for an introductionary workshop about ontologies will be created.

+## Status

+**This repository is currently work in progress, the contents are still being developed.**

 ## FAIR-by-Design Methodology - Templates Repository

 This course was created using the FAIR-by-Design Methodology template.